Container deposit schemes in Australia: South Australia

 CDL in South Australia was put in place under the Beverage Container Act 1975 (SA) and came into operation in 1977.
 Environment Protection Act 1993 (SA) now governs the levying and refund of deposits.

 There is a refund of 10 cents per can or bottle (raised from 5 cents in late 2008).
 In the 1970s, deposits ranged from 20c for a 30oz bottle and 10c for a 10oz and 6½oz bottle.
-With the introduction of plastic and non-re-usable bottles, the deposit was reduced to 5c (including aluminium cans).
+With the introduction of plastic and non-reusable bottles, the deposit was reduced to 5c (including aluminium cans).
 This amount remained unchanged till late 2008.

 Around 600 people are employed in the recovery of bottles in South Australia with community groups such as the Scouts to operate container refund depots.
 While there are professional collectors who collect on an arranged basis from particular venues (e.g. pubs and restaurants), usually operating small trucks for the job, there are also many socially marginalised collectors who forage in spots such as refuse bins for discarded deposit bottles; these collectors often travel by bicycle, sometimes with relatively elaborate and inventive modifications to allow them to carry bulky loads of bottles.

 Until 2008, every beverage container in Australia bore the words "5c refund at SA collection depots in state of purchase".
 This changed to "10c refund at SA collection depots in state of purchase" in late 2008.
 Since the Northern Territory started their own scheme in 2012, this message has changed again.
 With other jurisdictions implementing their own schemes a common label has been developed.
 The new label reads: "10c refund at collection depots/points in participating State/Territory of purchase".

+In September 2025, the South Australian Government announced the expansion of the deposit container scheme to include wine and spirit bottles by the end of 2027.